ghisvail/gnome-backgrounds-bitday/README.md

 BitDay, a beautiful dynamic pixel wallpaper, packaged for the GNOME desktop.

+## Configuration

+The timings of the dynamic wallpaper can be adjusted either in file `backgrounds/bitday-timed.xml.in` prior to installation or in file `/usr/share/backgrounds/bitday/bitday-timed.xml` after installation.

 ## Licensing

 The BitDay images are released to the public domain (see the UNLICENSE file